Course Information and FAQ:

 - Comfortable shoes for hiking and outdoor wear

 - A small day pack for field trips

-- Consider ordering rose geranium oil before you come as an herbal tick deterrent
+- Consider ordering rose geranium oil or other protection as tick deterrent (see below)

 - A notebook or clipboard and pen

-- Personal care items; soap, shampoo, etc. (towels, linens, and tissue are provided in the lodges)
+- Personal care items; soap, shampoo, etc. (towels & linens are provided in the lodges)

 - Sunscreen if you use it (there are also environmental reasons not to- check it out)